aesophor/displayctl/README.md

 ## Manual Installation
+* Getting the script.
-git clone this repo and then take the script, or...
+either git clone this repo and take the script, or...
 ```
 git clone https://github.com/aesophor/displayctl
 ```